 Two circles that have the same center point are called concentric circles.
-A secant line that intersects both of the concentric circles creates two congruent segments between the two circles.
+A secant is a line that interest a circle (or any other curved line) at two or more point.
+We will now show that a secant line that intersects both of the concentric circles creates two congruent segments between the two circles.

-Two congruent circle with center at point O are intersected by a secant.
+Two congruent circles with center at point O are intersected by a secant.
 Prove that AB=CD.

-The secant creates two chords- AD in the outer circle, and BC in the inner circle.
+The secant creates two chords.
+In the outer circle, it forms chord AD.
+In the inner circle, it forms chord BC (which is a sub-segment of chord AD).
 What do we know about chords?
 One property is that a diameter or radius that is perpendicular to a chord bisects that chord.

-If we draw such a radius, it bisects both AD and BC – so BE=EC and AE=ED.
+In our case, since the two circle are concentric, they have the same center point O. So if we draw such a radius from the center point O, it will bisect both AD and BC - so BE=EC and AE=ED.
 And with some simple math, we can show that the non-overlapping difference between the line segments is also equal.

 (1) OE⊥BC //Construction